 At Braehead Community Garden, there are two webcams that stream live images.
-Both cameras have basic night vision, so you should see something 24 hours a day.
+Both cameras have basic night vision, so you should see something 24 hours a day. *** We are having some technical problems with the cameras at the moment, but hope to have them back on-line soon ***

 The garden has a large orchard and a flock of hens that are allowed to roam free during the day.
 The eggs are sold to garden members to help pay for the upkeep of the flock.
 There are fifteen hens – can you spot them all on #chickencam?
 We’re always on the lookout for volunteers to help look after our orchard and our hens – email for more information.